You have grounds for an unfair dismissal claim if your employer has dismissed you without a legally fair reason.

 The test isn’t fairness in the common sense meaning of the phrase; it’s whether there was a legally fair reason to bring your employment to an end.

 It’s for your employer to prove that the reason for the dismissal was one of the potentially fair reasons that the law allows.
 If your employer can’t show that it had a fair reason to dismiss you, then the dismissal will be unfair.

 you lack a qualification necessary to do the job

 your continued employment in the job would break the law

-Some other substantial reason is a ‘catch all’ term and includes things like a clash of personalities or failure to adapt to new working processes, serious enough to justify dismissal.
+there is some other substantial reason, such as a clash of personalities or failure to adapt to new working processes, serious enough to justify dismissal.

 Dismissal must also be a reasonable response.
 Even with a fair reason for dismissal, your employer must still have reasonable grounds for believing that it was entitled to dismiss you.